We did a double take when we were contacted by a client living in the heart of bustling Alexandria, Va. who was asking about a brace for her goat.

 Cream had arthritis and had also developed a condition known as Carpal Varus, which was causing her to walk on the side of her hoof, rather than flat on the bottom.
 She’d had it for a year or two, and the Scrimshaws didn’t realize it would progress as quickly as it has.
 With Cream leaning so much on the side of one foot, it had started to affect her shoulder and spine.

 Earlier this spring, Terri asked Dr. “Tookie” Myers at Deepwood Veterinary Clinic in Centreville, Va. about treatment options.
-Her leg can’t be fixed, but he recommended a custom brace and referred her to Derrick Campana, CO, at Animal Ortho Care.
+Her leg can’t be fixed, but he recommended a Custom Farm Animal Brace and referred her to Animal Ortho Care.

-Derrick was in Africa helping to treat an elephant when Terri reached out initially.
-But soon after he returned he offered to stop by Terri’s house to take a cast of Cream’s leg for a brace.
+The AOC team was in Africa helping to treat an elephant when Terri reached out initially.
+But soon after they returned, they offered to stop by Terri’s house to take a cast of Cream’s leg for a brace.

-While AOC offered detailed instructions for how to properly cast a leg, Terri was relieved that the Derrick was willing to come to her house on his drive home to help her out.
-She prefered having the craftsman take charge.
+While AOC offered detailed instructions for how to properly cast a leg, Terri was relieved that the AOC Team was willing to come to her house on their drive home to help her out.
+She preferred having the experts take charge.

-Within a couple weeks of casting Cream’s leg, Derrick had finished the brace and stopped by Terri’s to fit it.
+Within a couple weeks of casting Cream’s leg, AOC had finished the brace and stopped by Terri’s to fit it.
 The initial fitting went well, Terri says.
-Derrick showed her how to fit it and tighten the straps properly.
+The AOC Team showed her how to fit it and tighten the straps properly.
 That first time, Cream just stood in the brace for a half hour rather than taking it for a test walk.